The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

 (where $h(A,z)$ denotes the multiplicity of the eigenvalue $z$) in $\mathbb{Z}_{\geq0}$ with the discrete metric.
 The routine \texttt{Multiplicity} in Appendix \ref{append_pseudo} computes $h_{n_2,n_1}$.

-Finally, \texttt{ApproxEigenvector} in Appendix \ref{append_pseudo} approximates eigenvectors.
-For simplicity we shall stick to eigenspaces of multiplicity $1$, but note that these ideas can be easily extended to higher multiplicities to approximate the whole eigenspace.
-The question is whether, given a $z_{n_1}$ in the output $\Gamma_{n_2,n_1}(A)$ of the algorithm \texttt{DiscreteSpec} and an approximation
+\texttt{ApproxEigenvector} in Appendix \ref{append_pseudo} approximates eigenvectors.
+For simplicity, we stick to eigenspaces of multiplicity $1$, but these ideas can be easily extended to higher multiplicities to approximate the whole eigenspace.
+Given $z_{n_1}$ in the output $\Gamma_{n_2,n_1}(A)$ of the algorithm \texttt{DiscreteSpec} and an approximation